xvik/dropwizard-guicey-ext/README.md

 Also, note that guicey base package (`ru.vyarus.dropwizard.guice`) is different from extensions base package (`ru.vyarus.guicey`)

+In versions prior to 1.0.0 semantic visioning is not guaranteed (it does not relate to quality, just some breaking changes are possible).

 ### Setup

 Releases are published to [bintray jcenter](https://bintray.com/vyarus/xvik/dropwizard-guicey-ext/) and